appsody/website/content/blogs/AutumnUpdate.md

 ![Autumn](./resources/autumn.jpeg)

 It’s been a busy couple of months since we publicly launched as an open source project, full of fixes, features and (cloud) functions.
-If you’ve not tried Appsody yet, head over to [appsody.dev](https://appsody.dev), create cloud native applications and live your best life.
+If you’ve not tried Appsody yet, head over to our docs, create cloud native applications and live your best life.

 ## Doubling the number of Stacks